Medically reviewed by Dr Sam Kovac BVSc (Merit) – Southern Cross Veterinary Clinic

 Prompt medical treatment is vital; the sooner your cat sees a vet, the better his chances of recovery.
 A high mortality rate is reported if treatment is not initiated before the onset of anuric renal failure, which occurs 18–24 hours after exposure.
 Even with medical treatment, there is no guarantee the cat will survive, but the chances greatly decrease if treatment doesn’t commence before renal failure.

 There is no antidote for lily poisoning and treatment is aimed at removing any remaining plant material, preventing further absorption and providing supportive care.

-- Gastrointestinal tract decontamination by inducing vomiting and giving activated charcoal to bind to the toxins in the gastrointestinal tract and must be performed within 1-2 hours of ingestion.
+- Gastrointestinal tract decontamination: Inducing vomiting, followed by administration of activated charcoal to bind to the toxins in the gastrointestinal tract and must be performed within 1-2 hours of ingestion.

-- Intravenous fluid therapy to maintain urine production is the mainstay of treatment, which will continue for 48-72 hours.
-The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (uremic poisoning) as well as treating dehydration.
+- Intravenous fluid therapy: To maintain urine production is the mainstay of treatment, which will continue for 48-72 hours.
+The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (uremic poisoning) as well as treat dehydration.

 Once the kidneys have stopped working, dialysis is necessary to remove toxins from the blood, there are two types of dialysis.

-- Peritoneal dialysis is carried out by placing a tube (catheter) into the peritoneal cavity and using the peritoneal membrane as a filter to remove wastes from the blood when the kidneys are unable to perform this function.
+- Peritoneal dialysis: A catheter (thin plastic tube) is placed into the peritoneal cavity and uses the peritoneal membrane as a filter to remove wastes from the blood when the kidneys are unable to perform this function.
 Dialysis solution enters the peritoneal cavity via the catheter, excess fluids and waste products from the blood pass through the peritoneal membrane and into the dialysis solution.
 After some time, the solution is drained out of the peritoneal cavity.

 - Hemodialysis: A dialysis machine and a special filter (artificial kidney) is used to remove wastes from the blood which would ordinarily be performed by the kidneys.
-Blood is passed out of the cat’s body and into the dialysis machine where it is cleaned and then goes back into the body.
+Blood is passed out of the cat’s body and into the dialysis machine where it is cleaned and returned to the body.

 - Anti-nausea medication for cats who are vomiting.